Jean Brooks: RKO films

-In 1943, she signed a contract with RKO Radio Pictures.
-At RKO, Brooks was to achieve her greatest success, though stardom eluded her.
-She appeared in six of The Falcon mystery movies before being cast as the heroine Kiki Walker in the Val Lewton-produced horror film The Leopard Man (1943), directed by Jacques Tourneur.
-The film received a dismissive review in The New York Times from critic Bosley Crowther, who wrote: "The most horrifying thing about it is that it actually gets on a screen."

 After filming The Leopard Man, Brooks appeared in a second horror film produced by Val Lewton, playing the depressed devil-worshipper Jacqueline Gibson in The Seventh Victim (1943), the role for which she is most perhaps most widely remembered today.
 Though the film did not fare well with audiences at the time of its release, it would go on to receive acclaim from critics in the subsequent decades.
 Coincidentally, while portraying the depressed Jacqueline, Brooks' own life was falling apart: During the filming of The Seventh Victim, Brooks had separated from her husband; she and Richard Brooks divorced the following year in 1944.
 It was also widely rumored at the time that she had begun drinking heavily.
 (Cecilia Maskell, the daughter of Brooks' cousin, Gloria White, later claimed that alcoholism ran in her family).

 Alcoholism and retirement

 After her much-publicized divorce from Richard Brooks in 1944, Jean remained in Los Angeles and attempted to resume her career.
 Though she continued to land prominent roles with RKO throughout 1944, most notably The Falcon and the Co-eds and Lewton's juvenile delinquency film Youth Runs Wild, her career began to unravel and she was noticeably gaining weight as a result of her heavy drinking.
 She arrived at the September 1945 premiere of First Yank into Tokyo intoxicated; Kurt Crivello, a film historian who was at the premiere, described her appearance: "Jean Brooks, sad to say, was smashed.
 She was very, very drunk; she must have been drinking all night on the train ... some of the people there were laughing at her.
 Anne Jeffreys and Jane Greer looked so embarrassed.
 It was really very sad."
 In other instances, Brooks would reportedly pass out in public.

 By 1946, Brooks's stock at RKO had plunged to an all-time low: having played feminine leads in the Falcon pictures, she was now reduced to a bit part in The Falcon's Alibi.
 Her struggles with alcoholism and her disheveled public appearances resulted in friction with RKO executives, and Brooks reportedly tore up her contract before they could fire her.
 Film historian Doug McClelland referred to Brooks as "RKO's resident neurotic" based on her behavior while working for the studio.
 Her final film with RKO was the war drama The Bamboo Blonde, released in July 1946.
 Two years later, Brooks made her final screen appearance in the William Rowland-directed exploitation drama Women in the Night (1948).